 Each summer for the past twelve years we have given 65 – 70 young actors the opportunity to learn the fundamentals of auditioning, memorizing, rehearsing, collaboration and performing.
 Actors attend either Week One or Week Two and will be in one of two age-based groups.
 Elementary actors are those going into 3rd, 4th or 5th grades in the fall of next school year, middle school actors are those going into 6th, 7th or 8th grades in the fall.
 We offer four camps over two weeks, 2 different camps for each age group.

-Drama Camp 2016 registration will be by mail
+Drama Camp 2017 registration

 It takes many people to make the Drama Camp experience successful for our young actors.
 We need you!
 Volunteers to help with:

 - Drama Camp registration

 - Actual Productions: stage manager and crew, lights and sound, costumes, props and sets.
 (Week One and/or Week Two)

 - Experienced people to direct our young actors in their productions.
 (Week One and/or Two)

 If you have the energy, time and interest in Drama Camp, please contact Nancy at 249-1346.

 In the 1990’s Magic Circle Players Theatre for Children began with collaboration with the Montrose Arts Council to bring Missoula Children’s Theatre to town.
 Missoula brought a whirlwind of theatrical experiences for children kindergarten through 12th grade.
 The week began with 171 local children auditioning for a production and continued with workshops, rehearsals and a performance at the end of the week.
 The wildly popular shows played to standing room only audiences.